-3. For bright ideas, consider good light!
+3. For bright ideas, consider good light

 Empty, shred, and rid your office of the things you no longer use.
-Don’t overlook the knick knacks — if they are covered in dust and are contributing to the shabbiness of your workplace, then they are also fair game to remove!
-Try to avoid using your office space as storage and resist letting family members do the same.
-You will find that it’s easier to get into a focused work mode when your office isn’t surrounded by junk!
+Don’t overlook the knick-knacks — if they’re covered in dust, they are also fair game to remove!
+Try to avoid using your office space as storage, and resist letting family members do the same.
+You will find that it’s easier to get into a focused work mode when your workspace isn’t surrounded by junk.

 5. Establish a professional boundary for working from home